-- Status: In force since 1 November 2019 - Transitional period for conversion to registered shares ends 1 May 2021 - Conversion of bearer shares into registered shares for non-listed companies and companies that do not issue shares as intermediated securities. - In troduction of a system of sanctions for breaches of the following duties: - Reporting by the shareholders of the beneficial owners; and - Keeping registers of shareholders and beneficial owners. - Right of inspection of authorities and financial intermediaries. - Amendments to various laws: Code of Obligations, Criminal Code, Tax Administrative Assistance Act and Intermediated Securities Act.
+- In force since 1 November 2019 - Transitional period for conversion to registered shares ends 1 May 2021 - Conversion of bearer shares into registered shares for non-listed companies and companies that do not issue shares as intermediated securities. - Introduction of a system of sanctions for breaches of the following duties: - Reporting by the shareholders of the beneficial owners; and - Keeping registers of shareholders and beneficial owners. - Right of inspection of authorities and financial intermediaries. - Amendments to various laws: Code of Obligations, Criminal Code, Tax Administrative Assistance Act and Intermediated Securities Act.

-FINMA circular 16/7 'Video and online identification' Adoption of technological developments
+FINMA circular 16/7 'Video and online identification' | Adoption of technological developments

-- Status: Hearing until: 1 February 2021 - Expected entry into force: mid-2021 - Enable fully automated online identification by waiving the need for a bank transfer when scanning the data of a biometric passport chip. - Security requirements to enable secure datatransfer in the case of online identification.
+- In force since 1 June 2021 - Enable fully automated online identification by waiving the need for a bank transfer when scanning the data of a biometric passport chip. - Security requirements to enable secure data transfer in the case of online identification. - The need for accompanying security requirements for online identification is upheld. - Geolocation may be used to confirm the home address for automatic online identification.